 - An essay about Darwinian natural selection and the historical lack of knowledge of the mechanism of inheritance, 2010.

 I wrote this for a module taught by Andrew Pyle about the history of science as part of my MA at the University of Bristol.
-It was the bicentenary of Darwin's birth, which is why we chose to study his work in particular.
+It was the bicentenary of Darwin's birth (in 2009 when we started the module), which is why we chose to study his work in particular.